samricc/epa_power_plants/README.md

 1. One png file, “POC_high_emissions.png”, showing the distribution of people of color within Montana.

 ### F. Script join.py
-**Data:**
-1. This script uses 2021 census block data for the state of Montana (FIPS code = 30).
-Navigate to this link and under Census Block groups, select Montana and this file will automatically download: "cb_2021_30_bg_500k.zip".
-1. This script also uses data pulled from the “census.py”, specifically "mt_poc.csv".
-1. The script also uses the geopackage created in the “rings.py” script, specifically "mt_high_emissions.gpkg", layer="rings".

 **Purpose:**
 1. This script joins the demographic census data from the API to the shape file pulled from the link above.
 1. It also creates a spatial join of the geopackage rings layer, with the demographic information.
-This spatial join allows for the calculation of how many people of color within the rings  of the plant.
+This spatial join allows for the calculation of how many people of color within the rings  of the plant, specifically you can see how many of each demographic makes up people of color near the plant.

 **Output:**
 1. The output is a csv file, "ring_info.csv", showing the demographic information within the rings created from the previous script, where the rings are in miles.

 ### G. Script md.py
-**Data:**
-1. This script uses data from The Air Pollution Emission Experiments and Policy analysis (APEEP) model.
-Navigate to this link and sign up in order to get access to the data file.
-Once you are logged in, navigate to APEEP Platform tab and select “Marginal Damages (2011) from Holland, Mansur, Muller, Yates AER forthcoming.xlsx” to download the file.
-1. This file shows the Marginal Damage by county within the United States based on the toxin.
-1. The script uses data from the “rings.py”, specifically "mt_plant_data.csv".

 **Purpose:**
 1. This script calculates the marginal damage of PM pollution in the county where the plant is located.
 The script calculates the amount of tons of pollution of the plant and multiplies it by the marginal damage in the file.